What to expect at your Home Inspection!

 - Attic, Insulation & Ventilation

-Your home inspection will take between 2 to 3 hours to complete.
+Your inspection will normally take between 2 to 3 hours to complete.
 All areas as described above will be inspected and deficiencies reported using the Home Gauge Inspection software.
 Your report will be completed within 24 hours and a PDF copy will be sent for immediate use concerning any necessary deficiencies.
 Any major deficiencies found during your home inspection should be further inspected by a professional in that field.
 You will be able to communicate more effectively through your report any deficiencies in need of further inspection.
-It is very important to have defects stated in the report further inspected, so if possible, make contact with contractors before making your offer.
+It is very important to have noted defects further inspected, so if possible, make contact with contractors before closing on the home.
 Plumbers, Electricians, Roofers and Heating and Cooling technicians are the most frequently needed from my experience.

 Inspecting your manufactured/mobile home is a little different than a standard frame home.
-There are usually additional requirements to be met for most lenders.
-Please ask your lender about anchoring, blocking and pier inspection requirements before your inspection window begins.
+There are usually additional requirements to be met by most lenders.
+Please ask your lender about anchoring, blocking and pier inspection requirements.
 For the rest of the home, your inspection should take about 2 to 3 hours depending on the size and circumstances of the home.
 Your report findings and recommendations will be handled as with the residential inspection description above.
 Once again, I highly recommend that professional contractors be used for further inspections of defects found in your report.

 4 Point Inspection